tbep-tech/State-of-the-Bay/doc/informed-engaged-responsible-community.md

 ## Give-a-Day for the Bay

 Community involvement has been at the center of Tampa Bay's recovery story since the start.
-Keeping that tradition alive is the Give-a-Day for the Bay volunteer program where community members put in "sweat equity" to protect and restore parks and preserves around the bay area.
-From planting native vegetation to recmoving trash from a mangrove island, these events encourage the community to get out, give back, and enjoy the bay!
+Keeping that tradition alive is the Give-a-Day for the Bay volunteer program where community members put in "sweat equity" to protect and restore bay-area parks and preserves.
+From planting native vegetation to removing trash from a mangrove island, these events encourage the community to get out, give back, and enjoy the bay!

-Since 2019, there have been 28 Give-A-Day for the Bay volunteer events co-hosted with 37 bay-area partners.
+Since 2019, there have been 28 Give-A-Day for the Bay volunteer workdays co-hosted with 37 bay-area partners.
 These events began to address excessive litter and native habitat degradation in regions of that watershed that have historically not received support for restoration activities.
-During these Give-A-Day for the Bay events, 1,500 volunteers have removed 5 tons of debris and litter, planted 5,680 native plants, and moved 30 tons of oyster shells to create an oyster reef.
+During these events, 1,500 volunteers removed 5 tons of debris and litter, planted 5,680 native plants, and moved 30 tons of oyster shells to create oyster reef.
 Volunteers have also participated in citizen science projects that highlighted the importance of blue carbon habitats by using tea bags to measure soil decomposition rates and carbon storage capacities of wetlands.

 ## Grants Awarded